BYU-CS235-F18/segfault/README.md

 (gdb)
 ```

 So now you'll see the same error that you saw before.
 The question is where in the code did you end up?
-So type the command "where" and hit <return>.
+So type the command "where" and hit return.

 ```bash
 (gdb) where